 Math major and advanced courses FAQ

-For questions not addressed in the FAQ, e-mail math.dus@yale.edu
+• For questions not addressed on these three sites, e-mail math.dus@yale.edu

 Introductory courses